-Several recent attempts have been made to generate a reliable pseudovirus system for the SARS-CoV-2 virus that has caused over 516,000 deaths around the world since its initial identification in December of 2019.
+Several recent attempts have been made to generate a reliable pseudovirus system for the SARS-CoV-2 virus that first appeared in 2019 and caused a pandemic.

 One packaging system that has been used for the generation of SARS-CoV-2 pseudoviruses includes the highly efficient lentiviral vector system.
 Lentiviral vectors, which are typically the first packaging system used by researchers to create a novel envelope-pseudotyped virus, typically originating from human immunodeficiency virus (HIV-1), simian immunodeficiency virus (SIV), feline immunodeficiency virus (FIV) or vesicular stomatitis virus (VSV).